slevithan/oniguruma-parser/CONTRIBUTING.md

 Thanks for lending a hand 👋

+To understand how the code is structured, start with `./src/index.ts`, which exports `toOnigurumaAst`.
 If you have questions before starting development, feel free to open an issue.

-To get a feel for how the code is structured, you might want to start with `./src/index.ts`, which includes `toOnigurumaAst`.
-You also might want to look over the existing readmes:
+## Readmes

 - [Main](https://github.com/slevithan/oniguruma-parser/blob/main/README.md).
 - [Optimizer](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md).